 Call for Papers

-The Fourteenth Annual Political Networks Conference and Workshops, extended virtual format, will be held June 14th--July 23rd, 2021, hosted by The Pennsylvania State University.
+The Fifteenth Annual Political Networks Conference and Workshops, extended virtual format, will be held June 13th–July 15th, 2022, hosted by The University of Iowa.

-Sponsored by the Center for Social Data Analytics, the Department of Political Science, and the College of Liberal Arts, at Penn State, PolNet XIV will feature one week of (four) workshops, followed by five weeks of panels, with each week including approximately three 1.5-hour panels.
+Sponsored by the Department of Political Science at UIowa, PolNet XV will feature one week of workshops and four weeks of panels, with each week including approximately four 1.5-hour panels.
 Each panel will include up to four presentations.
 The program committee and host are pleased to invite proposal submissions.
-For this year PolNet is moving from a program designed by two program co-chairs, to a program selected by a large program committee.
-Please see the committee membership listed below.
-We are thrilled to have such an accomplished and dynamic group of scholars in charge of designing the conference panels.
+This year PolNet is continuing last year’s move from a program designed by two program co-chairs, to a program selected by a large program committee.

 We seek proposals for papers that engage in rigorous theoretical and/or empirical research on the application of networks to politics, public policy, and public administration.
 We also welcome contributions that develop novel methodological approaches to the analysis of political networks.
 We aim to have a conference that represents research from a broad range of subfields and methodologies, and submissions are encouraged from scholars in political science or related disciplines including sociology, communication, psychology, public policy, and computer science.

 Program Committee Members:

 Carlos Algara, Claremont Graduate University